UbuntuBudgie/budgie-wallpapers/README.md

 ```

 ##Quality Assurance
-To minimize package size of the debian package and to provide best experience for our users, we follow these image optmization steps for each file:
+To minimize size of the debian package and to provide the best experience for our users, we follow these optmization steps for each image:

 - Convert image to JPG if in another format:
 `mogrify -format jpg <imagefile>`